janschwedhelm/master-thesis/README.md

 ### Set up Data

+Data can be downloaded using the following link: https://drive.google.com/drive/folders/12mSO8DsnBUBvsV0_zfJrHfpsyI3Vp-iw?usp=sharing.

+The folder `data` should then be uploaded to the Google Drive root directory of this repository.
-For MNIST, all used data is provided under `data/mnist`.
-A relevant sample of used CelebA data is included under `data/celeba-dialog` in zipped form.
+For MNIST, all used data is provided.
+For CelebA, a relevant sample is included in zipped form.

 ### Training Models